kanikas01/dance-school-portal/README.md

 ### [Click here to visit the site](https://dance-school-portal.herokuapp.com/portal)

 Dance School Portal was built with React, uses a Node and Express web server, and utilizes a MySQL database with a Sequelize ORM.

+## Roles

+All users have a personal profile tab.

+**Student** - Can only access their personal profile and grade info

+**Marketing** - Can access the Marketing tab and marketing email list

+**Customer Support** - Can see the Users, Products and Orders tabs

+**Teacher** - Can see the Students, Grades and Dances tabs.
+Has the ability to add grades and modify student info.

+**Admin** - Has access to all tabs, and can add users of any role.